Vindicta-Team/Vindicta-Docs/docs/guide/towns.md

 ### <span style="color:green">`LIBERATED`</span>

-Once instability reaches 100% the town can be liberated.
-For this to happen your forces must out number enemies in the town by 2 to 1.
+Towns can only be liberated by occupying them with your own forces.
+Recruit units at a camp and send them to reinforce the town.
+They must outnumber enemies (police and miliary) in the area by 2 to 1 to liberate.
 A liberated town may spawn friendly police, and will no longer be the target of police reinforcements.

 ### <span style="color:red">`SUPPRESSED`</span>

 If the enemy occupies a liberated town it will become suppressed.
 While suppressed the towns instability will revert to 0%, and you will gain no recruits there.
-You can re-liberate the town using your own forces, again by out numbering the enemy 2 to 1.
+You can re-liberate the town using your own forces, again by occupying it and out numbering the enemy 2 to 1.